 - Taxes

-- Below the product items, the shipping details include:
+- Below that, the shipping details include:

 - Shipping method